-- 4. In estimating the value of procurement for the purpose of ascertaining whether it is a covered procurement, a procuring entity shall: - (a) neither divide a procurement into separate procurements nor use a particular method for estimating the value of a procurement with the intention of totally or partially excluding it from the application of this Chapter; - (b) include the estimated maximum total value of the procurement over its entire duration, taking into account all forms of remuneration, including any premiums, fees, commissions, interest and, where the procurement provides for the possibility of option clauses, the total value of such options; - (c) for any contract awarded at the same time or over a given period to one or more suppliers under the same procurement base its calculation of the total maximum value of the procurement over its entire duration; (19) and - (19) For the EFTA States it is understood that this covers a period of 12 months. - (d) where domestic laws and regulations allow for contracts to be concluded for an indefinite period and a total price is not specified, the basis for valuation of such contracts shall be based on the estimated monthly instalment multiplied by 48.
+- 4. In estimating the value of procurement for the purpose of ascertaining whether it is a covered procurement, a procuring entity shall: - (a) neither divide a procurement into separate procurements nor use a particular method for estimating the value of a procurement with the intention of totally or partially excluding it from the application of this Chapter; - (b) include the estimated maximum total value of the procurement over its entire duration, taking into account all forms of remuneration, including any premiums, fees, commissions, interest and, where the procurement provides for the possibility of option clauses, the total value of such options; - (c) for any contract awarded at the same time or over a given period to one or more suppliers under the same procurement base its calculation of the total maximum value of the procurement over its entire duration; 19 and - (d) where domestic laws and regulations allow for contracts to be concluded for an indefinite period and a total price is not specified, the basis for valuation of such contracts shall be based on the estimated monthly instalment multiplied by 48.